Set Up a Lookup Field

 - Required: Toggle on if every record must have this relationship

-Section titled “Using the Lookup on a Record”Once created, the lookup field appears on the record form:
+Section titled “Using the Relation on a Record”Once created, the relation field appears on the record form:

 - Open a record (e.g. a Contact)